ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/integrations/entity-framework.md

 }
 ```

-> ⚠️ Note: It is important that you dispose the `DbContext` to return it to the pool.
+> Warning: It is important that you dispose the `DbContext` to return it to the pool.
 In the above example we are using `await using` to dispose the `DbContext` after it is no longer required.

 ## Services